2016 HSC Rules and Procedures guide

 8.1 Reporting of HSC results

-In December, your HSC results will be available via the internet and SMS.
-If you are eligible for an HSC, your HSC documentation will be available in January.
+In December, your HSC results will be available via the internet, email and SMS.
+If you are eligible for a Higher School Certificate, your HSC documentation will be available in January.

 8.1.1 Record of Achievement

-If you satisfactorily complete all HSC requirements, you will receive a Testamur and a Record of Achievement.
+If you satisfactorily complete all HSC requirements, you will be issued a Testamur and a Record of Achievement.

-- The Year 11 courses you have satisfactorily completed and your results will be listed on page 2 of your Record of Achievement
+(ii) The Year 11 courses you have satisfactorily completed and your results will be listed on page 2 of your Record of Achievement.

 8.1.2 Course Report